thiagomarquessp/how-to-improve-our-english/README.md

 # How to improve our English - Tips and Tricks

-Hey folks.
+Hello everybody.

 In my first article in English, and I would like to write some ways I use to improve my English.
 So, it´s essential to think about the change our mindset about English.
-In my case, I had a blocked with English and to be honest, I always feel fear because of people still sad to me "You need obligatory to learn English, or you do not should success in your professional life!" and some words like "obligation" do not help to improve nothing.
+In my case, I had a blocked with English and to be honest, sometimes I felt fear because of people still sad to me "You need obligatory to learn English, or you do not should success in your professional life!" and some words like "obligation" do not help to improve nothing.

 So, after many courses, I decided to move me and start to use the language day by day, and I talked with my friends of speaking English very well and take some ideas to apply in my life.
 Follow the insights.

 1. **Change the language in your all types of equipment (cell phones, computer, tablets, all kind of applications)  from Portuguese to English (American or British), and you need to get used to every day in English**